flutter/website/src/docs/resources/faq.md

 ### Where can I deploy my Flutter app?

-You can compile and deploy your Flutter app to iOS, Android, [web][] (in beta), and [desktop][] (in preview).
-While more adventurous developers are already deploying Flutter web and desktop apps, you might want to wait for web and desktop support to migrate to the stable channel if you are uncomfortable living on the edge.
+You can compile and deploy your Flutter app to iOS, Android, [web][], and [desktop][] (in beta).
+While more adventurous developers are already deploying Flutter desktop apps, you might want to wait for desktop support to migrate to the stable channel if you are uncomfortable living on the edge.
+(However, a snapshot of beta desktop support is available on the stable channel, so you can try it out.)

 ### What devices and OS versions does Flutter run on?

 * We support and test running Flutter on a variety of low-end to high-end platforms.
-  For a detailed list of the platforms on which we test, see our list of [supported platforms][].
+For a detailed list of the platforms on which we test, see the list of [supported platforms][].

 * Flutter supports building ahead-of-time (AOT) compiled libraries for `x86_64`, `armeabi-v7a`, and `arm64-v8a`.